There are many new people tuning in every day who don't know that.

 They want to overthrow the Turkish government and impose Sharia law in Turkey.

-Now the Turkish government has gone more and more Islamist, but the IHH wants them to go much farther than they have.
+Now, the Turkish government has gotten more and more Islamist, but the IHH wants them to go much farther than they have.

-The Turkish military is what's keeping them sane, quote unquote, uh within limits.
+The Turkish military is what's keeping them sane, quote unquote, within limits.

-So that's who it is that sponsored this so-called peaceful humanitarian flotilla.
+So that's who it is that sponsored this so-called peaceful humanitarian flotilla that got into the contrast pomp with Israel.

-Now, here's this something is not going or not getting enough mention.
+Now, here's something that's not going, or not getting enough mention.

 This is the French news agency, by the way.